(User-friendly URL: This webpage can be reached at www.charlottesville.org/cpp)

 The City of Charlottesville first committed to greenhouse gas reductions by joining the US Mayors Climate Protection Agreement in 2006.
 This commitment has been restated in the City Council Vision 2025: A Green City, Comprehensive Plans, and by joining the Global Compact of Mayors (now renamed to the Global Covenant of Mayors).

 By joining the Global Covenant of Mayors, Charlottesville has committed to taking action in three phases that include requirements for covering climate mitigation and climate action: Phase 1 - Inventory.
 Phase 2 - Target.
 Phase 3 - Plan.
-An update on the City's progress was included in the November 19, 2018 City Council Agenda Packet.
+An update on the City's progress was included in the November 19, 2018 City Council Agenda Packet and in the May 6, 2019 City Council Agenda Packet.